 - When using a slow cooker, you don’t need to worry about safe temperatures, provided that the cooker is functioning properly.
 The process of slow-cooking is very safe because the steam, prolonged cooking time and the heat produced by the crock pot all work hand in hand to eliminate any bacteria.

 - If you want to cook your meat without prior defrosting, it’s best you consider grilling, cooking on a stove or in an oven.
 Understand, however, that it will take 50% longer to cook.
 It is not advised to cook frozen poultry or meat in a slow cooker.

 - Once the meal is over, put your leftovers in a container that can be covered and store it in the refrigerator.
 Chilling the leftovers prevents the growth of harmful bacteria.

 - Use a shallow container in order to speed up chilling.
 If you have large quantities of leftovers, divide them into smaller portions.

 - Ensure that your freezer or refrigerator is not too tightly packed.
 Allowing proper air flow can help maintain the correct temperatures needed in each compartment.

 - If you’re in doubt about any of your poultry or meat products, throw them out.
 This is a good principle to keep in mind when evaluating whether your leftovers are safe to eat or not.
 In general, poultry and meat leftovers can be kept in the refrigerator for 3 to 4 days, and up to 4 months if they are kept frozen.

-How we deal with our meat and poultry is very important.
+How we deal with our product is very important.
 Not only do we want it to taste great, but we also want to steer clear of any food-related health issues.
 Making sure we’re getting it from the best source possible is crucial too.
-So, if you’re looking for quality meat and poultry products, make sure to order from Puri Pangan Utama—a reputable food supplier in Bali, Indonesia.
+So, if you’re looking for quality meat or poultry products, make sure to order from Puri Pangan Utama—a reputable food supplier in Bali, Indonesia.

 For a complete list of our meat and poultry products, please click here.